Aug 2025 Release Notes (RUX)

 **JA4+ Fingerprints**

 Vectra AI now includes JA4, JA4S, JA4L, JA4X, and JA4H fingerprints in metadata—bringing next-gen fingerprinting to encrypted traffic analysis.
 This powerful framework reduces collisions, links related sessions, and makes it easier to spot attacker infrastructure hiding behind common protocols.
 Analysts get clearer, faster insights with less noise and better context across detections.
 JA4+ is supported in Investigate (RUX), Stream, and Recall.
-Read more about the new attributes herearrow-up-right.
+Read more about the [new attributes here](https://support.vectra.ai/vectra/article/KB-VS-1245).

 **Simpler Investigations with Human-Readable Azure CDR Data**